dotcli/knowledge/en/game/game-design.md

 > [\#game design](https://memex.changbai.li/#tag-game%20design)

+## Choices maketh game

+Games are about choices - giving the player options that are meaningful for them.
+By making these choices and overcoming challenges, players gain a feeling of agency.
+These choices are called **game mechanics**.

+So for a first step, your game can't be a rollercoaster ride.
+The player needs to be able to fall off the rollercoaster, or win a bonus giftbag if they ride it very well.

+Often new game designers would make game mechanics that feel boring or pointless.
+This is because the choice isn't impactful or meaningful.
+Picking the color of your shield is a choice, but if that doesn't impact the gameplay, then it doesn't make much difference to the player.
+You can spot these kind of mistakes in many commercial games - such as the ending to Mass Effect 3, where (without spoiling anything) the only substantial difference your choice makes is the color of the lazer.

+There are many ways to make choices meaningful.
+One method is to make sure there isn't a universally right choice: make the player pick between a shield that provides more defense but makes you move slower, or a shield that doesn't impede your movement, but will fail to block strong attacks.
+Which one is better?
+That depends on the player's playstyle, and by choosing one according to their style, this choice gives the player a sense of agency.
+Another important technique is to present enough information to the player to make the choice.
+Continuing with the shield example, if the player hasn't battled with any monsters, then they wouldn't know which playstyle fits them better, thus rendering the choice of the shield meaningless - not because they won't affect the gameplay differently later, but because it doesn't make a difference to the player at the time of choosing.

+> Items and upgrades are common, very intuitive examples of choice as game mechanics.
+There are more subtle ones, such as shortcuts in a map, light attack v.s. heavy attack, or which direction to move, jump, or attack in a platformer.
+Analyse the moment-to-moment gameplay of a game, and see where the player is made to evaluate the situation and make a choice.

 ## How to choose your game mechanics?

 There are many angles to consider when choosing game mechanics.